 It's typically up to the adults in a child's life to identify whether the child has a mental health concern.
 Unfortunately, many adults don't know the signs and symptoms of mental illness in children.

 Even if you know the red flags, it can be difficult to distinguish signs of a problem from normal childhood behavior.
 You might reason that every child displays some of these signs at some point.
 And children often lack the vocabulary or developmental ability to explain their concerns.

 Concerns about the stigma associated with mental illness, the use of certain medications, and the cost or logistical challenges of treatment might also prevent parents from seeking care for a child who has a suspected mental illness.

 Children can develop all of the same mental health conditions as adults, but sometimes express them differently.
 For example, depressed children will often show more irritability than depressed adults, who more typically show sadness.

 Children can experience a range of mental health conditions, including:

 Anxiety disorders.
-Children who have anxiety disorders — such as obsessive compulsive disorder, post-traumatic stress disorder, social phobia and generalized anxiety disorder — experience anxiety as a persistent problem that interferes with their daily activities.
+Children who have anxiety disorders — such as obsessive-compulsive disorder, post-traumatic stress disorder, social phobia and generalized anxiety disorder — experience anxiety as a persistent problem that interferes with their daily activities.

 Some worry is a normal part of every child's experience, often changing from one developmental stage to the next.
-However, when worry or stress make it hard for a child to function normally, an anxiety disorder should be considered.
+However, when worry or stress makes it hard for a child to function normally, an anxiety disorder should be considered.